Skip to content

 list [-l, --limit <N>]List recent entries

-search <KEYWORD> [-l, --limit <N>]Search history
+search <KEYWORD> [-l, --limit <N>]Search saved capture history

-show <ID>Show a specific entry
+show <ID>Show a specific history entry

 Terminal window